-The measurement rate is determined by the notch frequency $(f{N1})$ .
-With $f{N1}$ set to 15000, the measurement is made at 15 kHz.
+The measurement rate is determined by the notch frequency (f{N1}).
+With f{N1} set to 15000, the measurement is made at 15 kHz.
 User-entered notch frequencies will be rounded to the nearest notch-frequency option (see Table 8-2 (p.
-15) or the CRBasic Editor Help ☐ for a full list of frequency options).
+16) or the CRBasic Editor Help \Box for a full list of frequency options).
 The destination parameter must be an array sized to the total number of measurements to be made.
 Refer to the CRBasic Help for more information.
-The following program makes 1,735 CDM\VoltSE() measurements on SE 1 at a rate of 15 kHz.
+The following program makes 1,735 CDM_VoltSE() measurements on SE1 at a rate of 15 kHz.

-'''

-CRBasic Example 3: Measuring VoltSE() in burst mode
+CRBasic Example 3: Measuring VoltSE() in burst mode Public BurstSE(1735) DataTable(BurstSETable,True,-1) Sample (1735,BurstSE(),FP2) EndTable BeginProg Scan(1,sec,10,0)

-Public BurstSE(1735)

-DataTable(BurstSETable,True,-1)

-Sample (1735,BurstSE(),FP2)

-EndTable

-BeginProg

-Scan(1, sec, 10, 0)

-'Negate the measurement channel to make a burst measurement

-CDM_VoltSe(VOLT108,1,BurstSE(),1735,mV5000,-1,False,150,15000,1,0)

-CallTable BurstSETable

-NextScan

-EndProg

-'''

-10.4.2 CPI network bit rate
+10.3.3.4 CPI network bit rate

-A CPI network is capable of operating at 1000, 500, 250, 125, or 50 kbps, depending on your network configuration (see Connecting multiple GRANITE Measurement Modules (p.
-26)).
+A CPI network is capable of operating at 1000, 500, 250, 125, or 50 kbps, depending on your network configuration (see Connecting multiple GRANITE Measurement Modules [p.
+27]).
 This is the rate that data are transferred from the GRANITE Measurement Module to the data logger.
 When multiple GRANITE Measurement Modules are making measurements faster than 1 Hz, it is important to ensure that the CPI network bit rate is higher than the rate that data is generated by the GRANITE Measurement Modules within the network.